Practical Tips for Implementing the Open-Closed Principle

 -

-Modular Design: Break down the system into cohesive modules, each responsible for a specific aspect of functionality, facilitating future modifications.
+Modular Design: Break down the system into cohesive modules, each responsible for a specific aspect of functionality, so future modifications stay contained.

 -